thewebplatform/podcast-content-manager/README.md

 A content manager system for The Web Platform Today site.

+## Installation

+The package depends on a bunch of pre-requisites for the [node-waveform](https://github.com/andrewrk/node-waveform) project.

+1. Install [libgroove](https://github.com/andrewrk/libgroove) dev package.
+Only the main library is needed.
+Packages are available for common package managers.
+2. Install libpng and zlib dev packages.
+3. `npm install`

 ## Steps to add an episode content

 - In the `episodes` folder create a file called `episode_num.json`.
 For example, if the episode number is **45**, then you will need to create the file called `045.json`.